araghunathan99/MentalBiriyaniApp/replit.md

 ## Overview

-Drive Reels is an Instagram Reels-inspired mobile web application that displays photos and videos from Google Drive in an immersive, swipeable feed.
+Drive Reels is an Instagram Reels-inspired mobile web application that displays photos and videos from a local content folder in an immersive, swipeable feed.
 The app features a dark-first UI with gesture-driven interactions, allowing users to view media in both a full-screen Reels view and a grid library view.
 Users can like media items, with preferences stored locally, and share individual items via unique URLs.

 ## User Preferences